paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 const precompute = () => {                              // They give 12x faster getPublicKey(),
   const points: Point[] = [];                           // 10x sign(), 2x verify().
 To achieve this,
   const windows = 256 / W + 1;                          // app needs to spend 40ms+ to calculate
-  let p = G, b = p;                                     // a lot of points related to base point G. for (let w = 0; w < windows; w++) {                   // Points are stored in array and used
+  let p = Proj_BASE, b = p;                  // a lot of points related to base point G. for (let w = 0; w < windows; w++) {                   // Points are stored in array and used
     b = p;                                              // any time Gx multiplication is done. points.push(b);                                     // They consume 16-32 MiB of RAM.